manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 But if you are enthusiastic about programming, then this is not for you.

-### Using set() method
+### Using `python set()` method

 **Sets** are a unique kind of Data structures in Python.

-They have a property that they allow only one occurrence of each element and thus are a *sequential memory location* of only unique values.
+They have a property that they allow only one occurrence of each element and thus are a sequential memory location of only unique values.

-Thus, converting the list to set using `set()` in order to fetch only unique values and then converting the set to the list using `list()`.
+Thus, converting the `python` list to `set` using `set()` method in order to fetch only unique values and then converting the set to the list using `list()`.

 ```
 sample_list = [1,2,5,2,6,1,4,3,6,3,9,8,2]